GridTools/concepts/GTScript-Parallel-model.md

 which reflects principle 4, the translation to parallel code is unambigous.
 Note: Removing the (in this case) unneeded temporary is up to optimization.

 In the following examples, the translation of each right hand side to an intermediate temporary is implicit for simplicity and to avoid distraction from the important aspects.
+NumPy style will be used where the focus of the code snippet is not on the implementation of this rule.

 In the following, `k <= K`,